fprisse/Weblog/_posts/2013-12-10-healthcare_economics.md

 ==

-Three years ago, in the midst of the national health-care debate, Planet Money & This American Life tried to figure out why health care costs keep rising, and how health insurance works (or rather how it does not work).
+In the midst of the national health-care debate, Planet Money & This American Life tried to figure out why health care costs keep rising, and how health insurance works (or rather how it does not work).

 More is less
 <audio src="{{ site.url }}/assets/amlife-more_is_less.mp3" controls>